-f.
-Rare and Endangered Species
+(f) Rare and Endangered Species

 The Massachusetts natural heritage and endangered species program (MA NHESP) designates that the preserve is located within priority habitat of rare wildlife (MA-NHESP GIS Map 2008).
-Details about the various species are located in Appendix G.
+Details about the various species and a copy of the Endangered Species Maps are located in Appendix G.